Skip to main content

 Consult Dr. Ash

-Living in a high-energy city like Philly often means our cortisol levels stay chronically elevated.
-I view ashwagandha as a primary tool for modulating the "fight or flight" response, so you can function with clarity rather than panic.
-In our practice, we frequently see patients who are operating in overdrive.
-These are driven people who have successfully navigated high-pressure roles for years, but now find themselves stuck in the "tired but wired" cycle.
-They have pushed through intense 12-hour days fueled by caffeine and adrenaline, and they have lost the ability to turn the switch off.
-The result is often cortisol spiking at 3 a.m., leaving them exhausted by 3 p.m.
-We do not view ashwagandha (Withania somnifera) as a sedative.
+Living in a high-energy city like Philly often means cortisol levels stay chronically elevated.
+We view ashwagandha as a primary tool for modulating the fight-or-flight response, so you can function with clarity rather than run on fumes.
+In our practice, we frequently see patients operating in overdrive: driven people who have handled high-pressure roles for years but now find themselves stuck in the "tired but wired" cycle.
+We do not view ashwagandha as a sedative.
 We view it as a metabolic thermostat for chronic stress.
 It does not force sleep.
 It lowers the ambient temperature of your nervous system so your body can do the rest.

-Ashwagandha is an adaptogenic herb (a plant that helps your body resist stress) used in Ayurvedic medicine for centuries.
+Ashwagandha is an adaptogenic herb used in Ayurvedic medicine for centuries.
 The active compounds are called withanolides, and modern extracts standardize them so you actually get a clinical dose.
 We prioritize ashwagandha for its ability to support the HPA axis (the hypothalamic-pituitary-adrenal stress system).
 It acts as an adaptogen, helping your body maintain balance even when your environment, like work, your commute, or deadlines, is trying to pull you out of it.

 • Cortisol regulation.
-Data suggests ashwagandha may support a 28 to 30 percent reduction in serum cortisol with consistent use.
+Data suggests ashwagandha may support a 28 to 30% reduction in serum cortisol with consistent use.
 We monitor this to help patients regain metabolic control.

 • Sleep architecture.
 It helps target sleep onset latency (the time it takes you to fall asleep), quieting the racing thoughts that often prevent the transition into deep rest.

 • Physical resilience.
-For the trainers and small business owners I see, often training at places like Warhorse, it supports recovery and power output by blunting the catabolic effects of physical over-training.
+For patients who train regularly, it supports recovery and power output by blunting the catabolic effects of physical over-training.

 We typically discuss ashwagandha with patients who are experiencing: